About this subject

 |Fees||Look up fees|

-The delivery of major energy and resources projects is an organic process which involves multifaceted interactions with the law.
+The delivery of major infrastructure, energy and resources projects is an organic process which involves multifaceted interactions with the law.
 In this subject, students will gain insights into the way that advising on such projects involves navigating an often-challenging intersection of construction and regulatory systems, drawing on aspects of property law, environmental law, native title, finance, banking and commercial law.

 Students will also engage with the need for reform in major project delivery, with the cost of project delivery in Australia already prohibitive and globally uncompetitive.